 leaders of his time.
 He would stay after Paul established a church

-and act as itinerate pastor, until a permanent one could be put in his place
+and act as itinerate pastor, until a permanent shepherd could be chosen among the congregation.
+Timothy

-accuracy in the ways that Paul taught him.
-Paul was writing to Timothy, but his letters were
+accurately taught the word of God in the ways that Paul taught him.
+He wrote to Timothy, but his letters were

 time and effort to become proficient in the Scriptures; we don’t just read